Geo Arbitration for Expatriates

 What to do to start living according to geo-arbitrage or geographic arbitrage

-All our clients, after a year or two of obtaining residency, especially residency in Panama (or its equivalent in Paraguay), begin to understand that the real advantage of being a resident in Panama (or Paraguay) is precisely geo-arbitrage, that is, living in a country other than Panama or Paraguay where they can practice geographic arbitrage and often also apply other methodologies necessary for financial savings.
+Our clients, after a year or two of obtaining residency—especially residency in Panama (or its equivalent in Paraguay )—begin to understand that the real advantage of being a resident of Panama or Paraguay is precisely geo-arbitrage: living in a different country where they can practice geographic arbitrage and apply other methodologies necessary for financial savings.

-That's why, to begin practicing geographic arbitrage, start by taking up residency in Panama, a country with a strong currency but expensive to live in.
-Meanwhile, begin building your physical residency plan, where you'll live and take up tax residency by registering with AIRE.
+To begin practicing geographic arbitrage, initially take up residency in Panama—a country with a strong currency but expensive to live in—and in the meantime, plan your physical residence, where you will live and take up tax residency by registering with AIRE.
 Our advice: consider Mexico or Colombia.

 Origin of Geographic Arbitrage